Litauen/docs.bannerlordmodding.lt/modding/crashes.md

     <br>
     [hunharibo](https://discord.com/channels/411286129317249035/677511186295685150/1274288069528256608): looks like a navmesh issue.
 Either a face with inverted normals or a concave quad or a face that is not connected to anything

+    REASON4: bad party with coordinates 0,0.
+I had this problem when Warlord or Deserters mod created deserters_... parties with coordinates 0,0.
+Game tries to get GetNavigationMeshCenterPosition(PathFaceRecord face) for those parties and crash.
+Example: https://report.butr.link/824A29

 </p>